datatrail-jhu/09_dataanalysis/manuscript/10_final_project.md

 ### Analyze the Data

+Now that we've got the data in RStudio Cloud, let's get to work!

+#### Descriptive and Exploratory Data Analysis

 Once the data have been read in, **explore the data**, **adding your initial exploratory code to the `initial-exploration` code chunk in `final_project.Rmd`**.
 Then, **answer the following questions**:

 {choose-answers: 4}